 Counseling and Student Development provides individual and group counseling, crisis intervention and referral, substance abuse assessments, eating disorder assessments, anger interventions, learning and study skills assistance, workshops, consultation (concerning mental health issues, programming, and organizations) and training for graduate students.

 NIU's graduation rates are similar to the average graduation rates of other NCAA 1-A institutions.
 See our Fast Facts page for more information.

 NIU’s Office of Career Services helps students secure internships and full-time employment by offering job and internship fairs, career counseling, resume and cover letter reviews and an online job search database.

 NIU maintains the largest student-run university bus system in Illinois.
 The Huskie buses are in operation seven days a week, while school is in session during the fall and spring semesters, during winter and spring break, and for limited hours during summer school.
 Routes cover the NIU campus and prime shopping areas throughout the city of DeKalb.

-Yes!
+Yes.
 Parking permits are required on campus and can be purchased online.
-For more information, visit our Transportation & Parking page.

 The university provides support services for students with a variety of disabilities.
 A wide range of services can be obtained including, but not limited to, housing, transportation, adaptation of printed materials, testing accommodations, sign language interpreters and advocacy with faculty and staff.